KeepGen/practice-movie-filter/README.md

 ###### 2023-05-26

+- Minor changes in responsive styles after new categories were added
 - Fixed minor mistakes in movies database
 - Extended the movies database from 100 to 1000 items **[IMDb Top-1000 Movies ](https://www.imdb.com/search/title/?count=100&groups=top_1000&sort=user_rating)**
 - Added new category `description` to movies database